 The traditional sigil of House Baratheon, a black stag on a yellow field, is associated with King Robert in the series.
-His successors each have their own version: Joffrey gives his mother's Lannister lion equal place with the stag, Stannis encases the stag within the flaming heart of the Lord of Light, and Renly incorporates the colours of his wife's (and lover's) family to create a gold stag on a green field.
+His successors each have their own version: Joffrey gives his mother's Lannister lion equal place with the stag, Stannis encases the stag within the flaming heart of the Lord of Light, and Renly incorporates the colors of his wife's (and lover's) family to create a gold stag on a green field.

 The astrolabe sun in the opening tells part of the backstory using sigils: the stag (Baratheon), the direwolf (Stark), the dragon (Targaryen), and the lion (Lannister).
 The dragon takes over and rules Westeros, then proceeds to go nuts, so the stag, lion, and direwolf slay it; the stag now wears a crown and the wolf and lion bow to it.
 This is a metaphor for the fall of the Targaryens 17 years before the show starts.

 The sigils next to the actors' names also correspond to their characters' Houses.